The Reasons Application Fails

 Disadvantages of AWS, Azure, and Other Big Brand Hosting

 When it comes to hosting for a business, you don’t want to use just anyone.
 There are many critical factors to consider including security, stability, uptime, scalability, and more.
 Because of this, many businesses gravitate towards big, established brands for hosting and management such as Amazon’s AWS or Microsoft’s Azure.
+But they don’t tell you the disadvantages of AWS.

 Overwhelming Options